nrfconnect/sdk-nrf/doc/nrf/ug_nrf_cloud.rst

   It programs  the specified CA certificate into the device.
   The private key never leaves the device, which makes this a more secure option.

-  See `Securely Generating Credentials on the nRF9160`_  and `nRF Cloud Provisioning`_ for more details.
+  See `Securely generating credentials on the nRF9160`_  and `nRF Cloud Provisioning`_ for more details.

 |NCS| library support